A few years ago I began writing generative art, my first exploration of art for art’s own sake.

 I realized in retrospect that a fear of appearing to others as simple, derivative, or deluded was what inhibited me from even privately acknowledging what I wanted to make.
 The unfamiliar vulnerability of sharing art with others brought with it an urgent need to prove myself to no one in particular.

-Improving my ability to listen to my own feelings has revealed to me that I have feelings and opinions about nearly everything going on in my life, in real time.
+Improving my ability to listen to my own feelings has revealed to me that I have feelings and opinions about nearly everything, in real time.
+Not all of these opinions are valuable of course, but some are.

 I am grateful to have found the generative art community.
 It is one of the most wholesome and supportive communities I have ever belonged to.
-Sharing artwork is a formative experience and thanks to this community, it’s been a fulfilling and worthwhile one for me.
+It introduced me to the process of making art from where I stood – I was just looking for a way to practice algorithms and optimizations – and through it I have learned lessons about being a human that a person with a "pragmatic" disposition basically needs to be tricked into learning.
+Sharing artwork has been a formative experience and thanks to this community, it’s been a fulfilling and worthwhile one for me.